wdi-sg/project-1/README.md

 - Edmund, who knows jQuery so much better and saved me hours by pointing me to `.hover(…)`, `.fadeIn(…)`, `.off()` and many more.
 - Ching Tong, who navigated me through the labyrinth of Github.
 - Speed, who rightly pointed out that the game title was not truly centered due to my poor use of CSS letter-spacing.
+- Darren, who suggested adding `:active`, `:hover` CSS pseudo-classes for the color palette in `media query` to fix the issue `:hover` does not work properly on touchscreen devices
+- Yanjie, who suggested clarifying the description for each difficulty level in the options modal
 - Jie Hao, my in-house Python guide, who sat with me as I read through the code of Ink Spill, a Python implementation of this game.
 - Christabel, for identifying a glaring bug on mobile phone and proofreading this `README.md`, but most importantly, for her understanding, patience and support.